roshnirsks/admitKard-exercise/README.md

 # AdmitKard Exercise - II [OTP Verification]

-A Simple Web Application to Authenticate User with One Time Password using their Phone Number.
+A Simple and Responsive Web Application to Authenticate User with One Time Password using their Phone Number.
 The application consists of
 * Mobile Number Screen
 * OTP Verification Screen
 * Success Screen